 Listing: Ultra-prominent peak

-Mount Muhabura climbing is somehow hard; it requires extra strength and good health status because the slopes are very steep.
-The hike will be taking a full day (one day), the trek starts at 07:00 am from the volcanoes national park’s headquarters in Kinigi.
-The climbing permits cab be purchased at the headquarters on the day of the climb, porters can be hired for the trek.
+Mount Muhabura climbing is somewhat hard; it requires extra strength and good health status because the slopes are very steep.
+The hike will take a full day (one day), and the trek starts at 07:00 am from the Volcanoes National Park’s headquarters in Kinigi.
+The climbing permits can be purchased at the headquarters on the day of the climb, and porters can be hired for the trek.

 book a safari